'Don't choose Manchester City!' - Nani reveals advice he gave Bruno Fernandes before Man Utd move | Goal.com

 Former Manchester United winger and current Orlando City star Nani has revealed he steered Bruno Fernandes away from Manchester City before the Portugal midfielder completed his January move to the Premier League.

-Manchester United paid €55 million (£47m/$60m) to sign the talented Portuguese, who has already shown signs of justifying his pricetag in his first few weeks at Old Trafford.
+United paid €55 million (£47m/$60m) to sign the talented Portuguese, who has already shown signs of justifying his price tag in his first few weeks at Old Trafford.

-Fernandes has provided four goals and two assists in his first six matches with the club, with United legend Paul Scholes saying that Fernandes makes the team "watchable" thanks to his ability in the attack.
+Fernandes has provided three goals and two assists in his first seven matches with the club, with United legend Paul Scholes saying that the 25-year-old makes the team "watchable" thanks to his ability in the attack.

 Four-time Premier League winner Nani saw that ability up close and personal during his stint at Sporting, where he played alongside Fernandes for half a season.

-The Euro 2016 champion says that he knew immediately that Fernandes was a player that could help Manchester United, even if he needed a little bit of a push to get there.
+The Euro 2016 champion says that he knew immediately that Fernandes was a player who could help United, even if he needed a little bit of a push to get there.

 "That moment I was playing with him, I saw so much quality and so much potential in that player," Nani told Goal.